-The most comprehensive of all the publications on andragogy is a book that includes thirty of the Savicevic's (1999a) publications within a twenty-six year period.
+The most comprehensive of all the publications on andragogy is a book that includes thirty of the author's publications within a twenty-six year period (Savicevic, 1999).
 His work has addressed how andragogy has and will shape the literacy, the work place, universities, training and research, the humanistic philosophies, the evolution and future of andragogy and the practice of adult education.
 He also provided a number of descriptions and definitions of andragogy.
+Later Savicevic (2006a) added his realization that this book presents to its readers almost 50 years of experience with andragogical ideas acquired in different social, cultural and educational environments that are reflected through the prizm of his personal experience.
+He also observed that since his first visit to the USA in 1966 to the present time in 2006, the identifiable trace of andragogy on USA universities is that there has not been a single serious study on adult education and learning that did not refer to andragogy as a conception.

 Previously, Cooper and Henschke (2001) identified eighteen English language articles and studies as foundational to the theory of andragogy in its relationship to practice.
-Showing the continuing discovery and expansion of a much broader than Knowles' conception of andragogy, the number of documents referenced and analyzed in this chapter contributing to the international foundation for its research, theory and practice linkage now stands at more than one hundred twenty-five, and more are waiting to get included on the list.
+Showing the continuing discovery and expansion of a much broader than Knowles' conception of andragogy, the number of documents referenced and analyzed in this article contributing to the international foundation for its research, theory and practice linkage now stands at more than two hundred, and more are waiting to get included on the list.
 Most dictionaries up to this time have not included andragogy.
-However, Webster's Encyclopedic Unabridged Dictionary (1996), showing some recent recognition of the term in modern vocabulary, includes the definition of andragogy as, "the methods or techniques used to teach adults" (p.
+However, the Webster Encyclopedic Unabridged Dictionary (1996), showing some recent recognition of the term in modern vocabulary, includes the definition of andragogy as, "the methods or techniques used to teach adults" (p.
 77).

-Savicevic (2000) added another component to the scientific foundation and design of andragogy in his book.
+Savicevic (2000) added another component to the scientific foundation and design of andragogy in this book.
 It is in the Serb language, but he has provided a summary in English.
 The summary is as follows: The study is dedicated to search of the roots of andragogical ideas starting from the antique civilizations up to the present time.
 We understand the term andragogical ideas as thoughts and concepts of persons about education and learning of adults, system of andragogical institutions that appeared in certain civilizations, as well as andragogical practice in which such ideas were realized.
-The structure of the study is made of the following parts-Conceptual and methodological frames of research; Searching for the roots of andragogical ideas; Andragogical ideas in the international context; Andragogical ideas in Yugoslav context; and, Comparisons and final general discussion.
+The structure of the study is made of the following parts - Conceptual and methodological frames of research; Searching for the roots of andragogical ideas; Andragogical ideas in the international context; Andragogical ideas in Yugoslav context; and, Comparisons and final general discussion.
 Each part is made of several chapters that are interconnected and logically linked.